jakewalsh90/Terraform-Azure/README.md

 ### :arrow_right: Manual Deployment

-For all of the Projects the following files are provided:
+For most of the Projects the following files are provided:

 - azuredeploy.tf
 - variables.tf
 - terraform.tfvars
 - provider.tf

 These should be placed into a directory, and then Terraform initialised and applied.
 (Note: some larger projects split out the Terraform elements into separate files for sanity reasons.)
+Note that for some projects the TF Files are split out into seperate files for ease of use!

 ## :heavy_check_mark: Projects in this Repository